 The University of Oregon has a diverse and engaged faculty community, but a busy one.
 As part of United Academics’ commitment to foster excellence and retain outstanding faculty at the UO, we have developed a mentorship program to help facilitate informal faculty networking across campus.
 Connections with colleagues matched by interests and experiences can be useful in providing guidance on a range of professional issues and topics, including but not limited to: navigating work-life balance, publishing, teaching, nuances of department life, new community and colleagues, and approaching third-year and tenure reviews.

-Our Faculty Organizing for Success Program works with first, second, and third-year faculty to facilitate one-on-one meetings or mentorship groups to share perspectives, and experiences and to help with creative brainstorming.
+The New Faculty Success Program works with first, second, and third-year faculty to facilitate one-on-one meetings or mentorship groups to share perspectives, and experiences and to help with creative brainstorming.
 Senior faculty seeking mentorship or guidance are also welcome to contact the UA office and we will help identify a suitable colleague or community to discuss hurdles found in academia.